steemit/condenser/src/app/help/en/faq.md

 <a href="#Table_of_Contents_Accounts">^</a>
 ## <span id="How_long_does_the_account_approval_process_take">How long does the account approval process take?</span>

+Some accounts are approved faster than others.
 Most accounts are approved within 24 hours.
-Some may take up to a week.
+Some may take a week or more to review.

-If your account has not been approved after one week, please ask for help in the <a href="https://steemit.chat/channel/help">#help</a> channel on <a href="https://steemit.chat/home">steemit.chat</a>.
+If your account has not been approved after more than a week, you can ask for help in the <a href="https://steemit.chat/channel/help">#help</a> channel on <a href="https://steemit.chat/home">steemit.chat</a>.

 <a href="#Table_of_Contents_Accounts">^</a>
 ## <span id="Why_do_I_need_to_provide_my_email_and_phone_number">Why do I need to provide my email and phone number?</span>

 To create an account on the blockchain, it costs STEEM tokens.
-When you create an account through Steemit.com, Steemit Inc. is supplying the tokens to pay the account creation fee.
+When you create an account through steemit.com, Steemit Inc. is supplying the tokens to pay the account creation fee.
 In order to prevent users from abusing the paid-for signup and creating multiple accounts, we need to be able to verify that each user is only signing up for one account.

 <a href="#Table_of_Contents_Accounts">^</a>
 ## <span id="Can_I_create_a_Steem_account_without_an_email_and_phone_number">Can I create a Steem account without an email and phone number?</span>

-The only way to have an account created via Steemit.com is to supply your email and phone number.
-Because Steem is an open and permissionless network, there are other ways to create a Steem account.
-Any Steem blockchain account can be used on Steemit.com
+The only way to have an account created via steemit.com is to supply your email and phone number.
+Because Steem is an open and permissionless network, there are other ways to create an account.
+Any Steem blockchain account can be used on Steemit.com.

 <a href="#Table_of_Contents_Accounts">^</a>
 ## <span id="What_are_other_ways_to_create_an_account_on_the_blockchain_besides_using_Steemit_com">What are other ways to create an account on the blockchain besides using Steemit.com?</span>